How does a BHA exfoliant work?

 How do you apply a BHA exfoliant?

 Regardless of which exfoliant you choose, it is important that you use it after cleansing and toning.
 Other products in your routine, such as a serum and a day or night cream, should be applied after your exfoliant, starting from thinnest to thickest texture.
+An occasional-use rinse-off BHA peel should be applied to cleansed skin and rinsed after several minutes.
+Pat skin dry and follow with the rest of your routine.
+Please note you should not use the rinse-off peel on the same day as your other leave-on exfoliants.

 Tips to achieve the best results with a BHA exfoliant